Arkansas monkeypox infections numbers add cases, counties - NewsBreak

 The National Centers for Disease Control and Prevention states the nation has 21,504 cases.

-Vaccines are available in 14 Arkansas counties, with the locations mapped on the health department’s monkeypox web page .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Vaccines are available in 14 Arkansas counties, with the locations mapped on the health department’s monkeypox web page.

 Comments / 0